danwolfgang/mt-theme-shady/plugins/TheRosterBlogTheme/readme.txt

 Use
 ===

+The cardinal rule: do not edit existing templates.
+Any edits will be blown away when/if the template set is refreshed.

 Action Streams
 --------------
   Action Streams are used to list the Twitter feed, and to create the Game On